 Implementation of SCS is optional for a STA.
 A STA that implements SCS shall set its dot11SCSImplemented to true.
 A STA with dot11SCSActivated equal to true shall support stream classification and shall set to 1 the SCS field of the Extended Capabilities elements that it transmits.
 If dot11SCSActivated is true, dot11SCSImplemented shall be true.

 A non-AP STA that supports SCS may request use of SCS by sending an SCS Request frame that includes an SCS Descriptor element with the Request Type field set to “Add” or “Change.”
 The SCS Descriptor List field in the SCS Descriptor element identifies how MSDUs are classified and the priority to assign to MSDUs that match this classification.
-If the TCLAS Processing element is present in an SCS Descriptor element, the Processing subfield shall have a value of 0 or 1.
-An AP shall decline any SCS Request frame where a TCLAS Processing element is present and the Processing subfield does not have a value of 0 or 1.

 Each SCS stream is identified by an SCSID.
 This SCSID is used by a non-AP STA to request creation, modification, or deletion of an SCS stream.
 The SCSID is used by an AP to identify an SCS stream in SCS responses.